Acupuncture at Woodham Lane Vets

 Acupuncture is an effective adjunct to drug pain relief, especially for conditions such as arthritis.

-Dr Sarah has been practicing acupuncture for almost 10 years, and offers a free pre-consultation phone call to see if it may help your pet.
+Dr Sarah has been practicing acupuncture for over 10 years, and offers a free pre-consultation phone call to see if it may help your pet.

 Sarah is trained in Western Veterinary Acupuncture, and has treated and improved the quality of life of many patients.